talha131/onCrashReboot/content/Computer Literacy Study Guide/Security and Ethics in Computing/50-Spam.md

 - Use the "report spam" feature provided by the email service to improve spam detection.

 {{< callout type="info" >}}
-Fun Fact: Reporting spam not only improves your security but also helps the email provider enhance spam detection algorithms for all users.
+Reporting spam not only improves your security but also helps the email provider enhance spam detection algorithms for all users.
 {{< /callout >}}

 #### 5. Use a Secondary Email Address